 This guide explains the manual method to upgrade from SharePoint 2010 to SharePoint 2016.
-It is a 2-step procedure as there is no provision for a direct upgrade from SharePoint 2010 to SharePoint 2016.
+It is a 2-stage procedure as there is no provision for a direct upgrade from SharePoint 2010 to SharePoint 2016.
 First, one must upgrade from SharePoint 2010 to SharePoint 2013 and then from SharePoint 2013 to SharePoint 2016.

 SharePoint 2016 has many advanced features.
 That is why SharePoint 2010 users want to migrate to SharePoint 2016.
 Some new features in SharePoint 2016 are: